hi-paris/deepdespeckling/README.md

 The package contains both test and train parts, wether you wish to despeckle a single pic (test) or use our model to build or improve your own.

-To know more about the researcher's work : https://arxiv.org/abs/2110.13148

 To get a test function using Tensorflow's framework : https://gitlab.telecom-paris.fr/ring/MERLIN/-/blob/master/README.md

 [![PyPI version](https://badge.fury.io/py/deepdespeckling.svg)](https://badge.fury.io/py/deepdespeckling)